Shortnin' Bread: Origins

 Reese DuPree composed a version recorded in 1927.

 Folk version

 Titled "Shortened Bread", E. C. Perrow published the first folk version of this song in 1915, which he collected from East Tennessee in 1912.
 The folk version of the song—as with Riley's—does not have any distinct theme, but consists of various floating lyrics, some relating to "shortnin' bread", some not.
-The traditional chorus associated with the folk song goes:
+The traditional chorus associated with the folk song is: